mui/mui-x/docs/data/advanced-components/overview.md

 ### 🚧 Premium Plan

-The MUI X Premium Plan contains the most advanced features such as row grouping, Excel Export, aggregation (🚧), as well as everything that's included in the Pro Plan.
+The MUI X Premium Plan contains the most advanced features such as row grouping, Excel export, aggregation (🚧), as well as everything that's included in the Pro Plan.

 The features exclusive to the Premium Plan are marked with the <span class="plan-premium"></span> icon across our documentation.